pekkanikander/Signal-Android-Kiosk-Helper/Signal-Android-Kiosk-Helper-Design.md

 - Target device can be **factory reset**
 - Helper APK and Signal APK available (local sideload)
 - A computer with `adb` (optional but recommended)

+Note that Signal and helper must be installed for the same Android user (per-user package visibility on Android 11+).

 **One‑time steps per device:**
 1. **Factory reset** the device.
 During initial setup, keep the device offline if desired.